alokkumarr/my-big-project-/doc/development.md

 This document describes how to develop the application.

+# Requirements

+- Java
+- Maven
+- Docker (for system tests)

 # Building and running tests

 To build and run tests do the following:

-1. Install Java and Maven

-2. Run the project unit tests using Maven:
+1. Run the project unit tests using Maven:

         $ mvn test

-3. Run the project integration tests using Maven:
+2. Run the project system tests using Maven:

         $ mvn verify